Xixuan Zhang, M.A.

 Institute for Media and Communication Studies

 Research Project "Diffusion dynamics of conspiracy theories and adaptation strategies in hybrid information ecologies" (DIFFCONT) part of the NEOVEX research network

 Xixuan Zhang is a research associate in the research project "Diffusion Dynamics of Conspiracy Theories and Adaptation Strategies in Hybrid Information Spaces" (DIFFCONT) at Freie Universität Berlin, part of the NEOVEX research network.
 Previously, she worked in the research group "News, Campaigns and the Rationality of Public Discourse" at the Weizenbaum Institute.
 She is writing her PhD on "Mapping Digital Environmentalism: a Computational Approach" at Freie Universität Berlin.
 She studied Journalism and Communication Studies as well as Media and Political Communication at Freie Universität Berlin and Media Informatics at Technische Universität Berlin.
 Her research interests are in digital activism, online discourse, and social media publics.
-In her work, Xixuan Zhang relies on computational methods, from text mining to network analysis and machine learning.
+An essential part of her studies is the use of computational methods ranging from text mining to network analysis and machine learning.

-- social movements
+- Social movements

-- digital activism
+- Digital activism

-- online discourse
+- Online discourse

-- public sphere
+- Public sphere

-- computational methods in social science
+- Computational methods in social science